 As an IT leader, it’s incredibly difficult to predict which day of the week a colleague might be in a rush, whether they really know when to use security tools (and are also actually willing to do so!), or if they want to gain financially from selling corporate data.

 This is where IT leaders need to turn to technology to quantify risk and ensure that data is protected in line with policy (without a person interpreting how relevant or convenient a policy might be!).

 Machine learning can be used to analyse the level of risk when employees interact with data.
-For example, when an employee goes to send an email, this technology can analyse factors such as the email recipients to understand any prior interactions with the sender and whether this interaction is within those limits for ‘normal’ behavior, and whether the email content / attachments are sensitive and therefore at risk from being include in this email thread.
+For example, when an employee goes to send an email, this technology can analyse factors such as the email recipients to understand any prior interactions with the sender and whether this interaction is within those limits for ‘normal’ behaviour, and whether the email content / attachments are sensitive and therefore at risk from being include in this email thread.
 The technology can then ensure the sender uses the right level of email encryption to protect sensitive information or prevent them from sending the email entirely.
-(If you want more information about how we achieve this at Egress, please click here.)

 Given how frequently IT leaders acknowledge insider data breaches occur, it’s crucial they take a proactive approach to mitigating thus risk – including implementing the technologies that will help them achieve this.